The Battle of Rorke’s Drift

 Why is the siege such a popular and controversial imperial episode?

-The battle of Rorke’s Drift was refought this year when a London Underground employee wrote an account of the siege on Dollis Hill Tube station’s notice board to mark its 139th anniversary.
+The battle of Rorke’s Drift of 22-23 January 1879 was refought in 2018 when a London Underground employee wrote an account of the siege on Dollis Hill Tube station’s notice board to mark its 139th anniversary.
 Within hours, however, the message had been erased with apologies following complaints that it was celebrating colonialism – a decision which was itself condemned in some media outlets as ‘rewriting history’.
 It was a brief controversy, but a resonant one for considering how Britain remembers and forgets its Empire and how these memories are shaped by an inheritance of imperial narratives and images.
 Thanks to the 1964 film Zulu, Rorke’s Drift has become in the modern imagination the prototypical Victorian colonial battle.
 Brief, heroic and apparently uncomplicated, it stands as a memorial proxy for a wider, more complex and troubling imperial history – and this has a longer tradition than we might think.

 Since the Indian Rebellion of 1857, the Victorian public had enjoyed accounts of colonial sieges for their drama and heroism, for their moral dimension as a supposed test of personal and national character and for their guilt-free vision of a defensive rather than aggressive empire.
 Drawing on traditional ideas of Britain as an embattled ‘island fortress’, the spectacle of an outnumbered, surrounded, garrison in peril forestalled any debate about imperial policies, commanding unquestioning sympathy and support.
 These myths re-emerged in the tumultuous political scene of the 1870s.
 The expansive imperialism of Disraeli’s Conservative government was viewed by many as something un-British and potentially despotic.
 As such, the 1879 invasion of Zululand was controversial; at one public meeting, a garment-maker named Miss Brown was cheered when she demanded to know why Britain was shooting at Zulus rather than trying to sell shirts to them.
 Answering such questions became more urgent after the encampment at Isandlwana was overrun with a loss of 1,300 men.
 Happily for Disraeli, this disaster was followed later the same day by the successful defence of the Rorke’s Drift mission station, where just over 150 British and colonial troops repulsed a Zulu force estimated at over 4,000 in a desperate 12-hour battle.
 Here was proof, the prime minister declared, ‘that the stamina and valour of the English soldiery have not diminished’.